 Have you ever been mindlessly scrolling through Instagram and felt a sharp pang of jealousy at a particularly gorgeous travel photo?
 What about feeling your heart sink when someone on your Facebook News Feed jets off to a place you’ve always longed to visit?
 Do you have a love-hate relationship with the bloggers you follow, devouring every word about their latest adventures while secretly resenting them just a little for having them in the first place?

-There have been plenty of instances where I have scrolled through my FLFP Instagram feed (where I exclusively follow other travel bloggers and influencers
+There have been plenty of instances where I have scrolled through my FLFP Instagram feed (where I exclusively follow other travel bloggers, influencers, businesses, and brands

 “Gosh, that photo is so incredible.
 Look at the lighting, how the colors have come out!
 I could never have gotten a shot like that.
 No wonder that account has so many more followers than I do.”

 “I can’t believe she got to stay in a luxury resort in the Maldives.
 That place has been on my bucket list for ages!”

 “Ugh!
 He’s so lucky to have seen sunshine in Prague when all we saw was rain for three whole days.
 My blog post looks terrible compared to this.”

 Ugly thoughts, right?
 Most of the time, I’m embarrassed and even a little disgusted with myself for having them.
 Each of those thoughts shows a complete lack of gratitude for the traveling I’ve been incredibly fortunate to do.
 They also discount how hard I’ve worked to make Full Life, Full Passport valuable to readers and how much I have grown and improved over time.